IDMNYU/DM6193-Web-Studio-SU15/weekly_detail/dm6193_weekly_detail_wk1_jul6.md

 </ul></td>
 <td valign="top"><b>Style Presentations Due</b><br>

-    <p>Each student will choose 2 movements to present to the class.
-Share a brief introduction to the movement and at least 3 images.</p>
+    <p>Each student will choose 2 from the list below to present to the class.
+Share a brief introduction about your movement, artist, or designer and at least 3 images.</p>

     Great resources are:<br>
     http://images.google.com<br>